luiscruz/course_sustainableSE/2026/p1_measuring_software/g8_programming_languages_data_ingestion.md

 image: "img/g8_programming_languages_data_ingestion/mean_energy_ci.svg"
 date: 28/02/2026
 summary: |-
+    Compare the energy consumption of Python, Java, Go, and Rust when performing a data ingestion task.

+identifier: p1_measuring_software_2026 # Do not change this
+all_projects_page: "../p1_measuring_software" # Do not change this
+---
+## Introduction

 Energy consumption is becoming an important concern in software engineering, yet developers rarely have concrete guidance on how implementation choices influence energy efficiency.
 In this study, we investigate how programming language selection affects energy usage in a common data-intensive workload.
 We design and implement an identical data ingestion pipeline that reads large JSONL datasets, performs schema validation and lightweight transformations, aggregates records, and writes the results to Parquet format.
 The pipeline is implemented across multiple languages representing different runtime and compilation models, namely Python, Go, Java, and Rust.

   Using EnergiBridge, we systematically measure execution time, energy consumption, and resource utilization under controlled experimental conditions.
 By analyzing both total energy usage and average power draw, we examine whether observed differences are primarily driven by runtime performance or by variations in power behavior.
 Our results provide practical insights into the energy-performance trade-offs of language and runtime choices for data processing systems.
 We further provide a replication package containing implementations, automation scripts, and measurement procedures to support reproducibility and future comparative studies.
-identifier: p1_measuring_software_2026 # Do not change this
-all_projects_page: "../p1_measuring_software" # Do not change this
----

 ## Why compare language energy for ingestion pipelines?